Spotting during ovulation: everything you need to know!

 Ovulation bleeding and menstruation

-Spotting should not be confused with a period.
+Spotting should not be confused with menstruation.

 - If it lasts more than ten days;